Albert-Lau-Lab/tactics_protein_analysis/README.md

 This code finds the locations of possible cryptic pockets within MD trajectories.

 ## Requirements
+Running TACTICS requires that the following be installed:
+* The MDAnalysis python package.
+Can be installed using `pip install --upgrade MDAnalysis` or (if you have conda) `conda config --add channels conda-forge && conda install mdanalysis && conda update mdanalysis`.
+See https://www.mdanalysis.org/pages/installation_quick_start/.
+* Autodock Vina must be installed so that it can be run using the command `vina`.
+See http://vina.scripps.edu/.
+Adding a command like `alias vina=path/to/vina/executable` to your `.bashrc` file should work (after downloading Vina).
+* ConCavity must be installed so that it can be run using the command `concavity`.
+See https://compbio.cs.princeton.edu/concavity/; download and compile the source code.
+Then add something like `alias concavity=path/to/concavity/executable` to your `.bashrc`.
+* VMD must be installed so that it can be run using the command `vmd`.
+See http://www.ks.uiuc.edu/Research/vmd/.
+* MGLTools must be installed.
+See https://ccsb.scripps.edu/mgltools/.
+WARNING: As of February 25, 2021, MGLTools doesn't work on Mac OS Catalina or newer.
+Use a virtual machine or a different computer.
-Running TACTICS requires that MDAnalysis be installed.
-Autodock Vina must be installed so that it can be run using the command `vina`.
-ConCavity must be installed so that it can be run using the command `concavity`.
-VMD must be installed so that it can be run using the command `vmd`.
-The file `get_dock_score.py` must be modified so that `mgltools_loc`, `pythonsh_loc`, and `prepare_receptor_loc` stores the locations of the MGLTools software (which must be downloaded separately).
+* The file `get_dock_score.py` must be modified so that `mgltools_loc`, `pythonsh_loc`, and `prepare_receptor_loc` stores the locations of the MGLTools software.

 ## Usage
 #### Locations of the Code